GrammarViz2/grammarviz2_src/README.md

 GrammarViz 2.0 is a software for *time series exploratory analysis* with GUI and CLI interfaces:
 ![GrammarViz2 screen](https://raw.githubusercontent.com/GrammarViz2/grammarviz2_src/master/src/resources/assets/screen.png)

-It is implemented in Java and is based on [Symbolic Aggregate approXimaion (SAX)](https://github.com/jMotif/SAX), Grammatical Inference with [Sequitur](https://github.com/jMotif/GI) and [Re-Pair](https://github.com/jMotif/GI), and [algorithmic (Kolmogorov) complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).
-Its GUI enables interactive time series exploration workflow that allows for variable length recurrent and anomalous patterns discovery from time series [4].
+It is implemented in Java and is based on continuous signal discretization with [SAX](https://github.com/jMotif/SAX), Grammatical Inference with [Sequitur](https://github.com/jMotif/GI) and [Re-Pair](https://github.com/jMotif/GI), and [algorithmic (Kolmogorov) complexity](https://en.wikipedia.org/wiki/Kolmogorov_complexity).
+The GUI enables interactive time series exploration workflow that allows for variable length recurrent and anomalous patterns discovery from time series [4].
 It also implements the "**Rule Density Curve**" and "**Rare Rule Anomaly**" (RRA) algorithms for time series anomaly discovery [5].

 References: